PUBLICATIONS

 Equal opportunities in school choice settings (with Domenico Moramarco)

-We introduce a notion of fairness, inspired by the equality of opportunity literature, into the school choice setting, endowed with a measure of the match qualities between students and schools.
+We introduce a novel notion of fairness, inspired by the equality of opportunity literature, into the school choice setting, endowed with a measure of the match qualities between students and schools.
 In this framework, fairness considerations are made by a social evaluator based on the match quality distribution.
-We impose the standard notion of stability as minimal desideratum and study matchings that satisfy our notion of fairness, and an efficiency requirement based on aggregate match quality.
-To overcome some of the identified incompatibilities, we propose two alternative approaches.
-The first one is a linear programming solution to maximize fairness or efficiency under stability constraint.
-The second approach weakens fairness and efficiency to define a class of opportunity egalitarian social welfare functions and describe an algorithm to find the stable matching that maximizes social welfare.
-We conclude with an illustration on the allocation of Italian high school students in 2021/2022.
+We impose the standard notion of stability as a minimal desideratum and study matchings that satisfy our notion of fairness and an efficiency requirement based on aggregate match quality.
+To overcome some of the identified incompatibilities, we relax the fairness and efficiency definitions, and embed them in a family of linear functions.
+Then we maximize them over the set of stable matchings by using the proposed algorithm.
+We conclude with an illustration of the allocation of Italian high school students in 2021/2022